ICanBoogie/Common/README.md

 ## Interfaces

-The following interfaces are defined by the package:
+The package defines the following interfaces:

 - [ToArray][]: Should be implemented by classes whose instances can be converted into arrays.
 - [ToArrayRecursive][]: Should be implemented by classes whose instances can be converted into